Boat collision in Thunder Bay harbour sends six to hospital | CBC News

+Alcohol a suspected factor in boat collision with Thunder Bay Marina break-wall, Thunder Bay Police say

+Six people were injured in the boat collision, with one person still in serious condition

-A serious boat collision in the Thunder Bay harbour sent six people to hospital on Thursday night.
+Thunder Bay Police say they suspect alcohol was a factor in a serious boat collision in the Thunder Bay harbour that sent six people to hospital on Thursday night, with one person sustaining life-threatening injuries.

+"Through the initial stages of the investigation, alcohol is suspected to be a contributing factor, however the investigation is ongoing," Thunder Bay Police Services traffic sergeant Gordon Snyder said.
+"We do expect that charges will be laid as a result."

-According to a media release issued by Thunder Bay Fire Rescue. a call came in just after 11 p.m. with a report of a large pleasure boat that had hit the breakwall across from Marina Park.
+According to Snyder, a call from "one of the parties who was conscious on the boat" came in just after 11 p.m. reporting that a large pleasure boat had hit the breakwall outside of the Thunder Bay Marina.

 The fire service responded with two pumpers, a Zodiac and a harbour rescue boat and arrived on the scene following a Canadian Coast Guard vessel to find six injured people on board the damaged boat.